-In the absence of any policy, the economy features a stochastic steady state around $\eta=0.41$ , near where capital is best allocated at $\eta=0.35$ (since the AE has lower risk aversion), and the economy tends to drift toward the stochastic steady state after shocks move the system away.
-At the stochastic steady state, the AE's share of world capital is only slightly greater than 1/2, so misallocation is minimal (At $\eta=0.41$ , capital is almost efficiently allocated, with $\psi_A\approx 0.501$ ).
-Hence the distribution of $\eta$ is centered around when flow output is relatively high (i.e., the economy is typically stable).
+In the absence of any policy, the economy features a stochastic steady state around $\eta = 0.41$, near where capital is best allocated at $\eta = 0.35$ (since the AE has lower risk aversion), and the economy tends to drift toward the stochastic steady state after shocks move the system away.
+At the stochastic steady state, the AE's share of world capital is only slightly greater than 1/2, so misallocation is minimal (at $\eta = 0.41$, $\psi_A \approx 0.501$, so capital is almost efficiently allocated).
+Thus, the stationary distribution is concentrated at η where flow output is relatively high (i.e., the economy is typically stable).